Kihoku, Mie: Climate

 Kihoku has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kihoku is 16.1 C. The average annual rainfall is 2670.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.5 C, and lowest in January, at around 6.2 C.

 Demographics

-Per Japanese census data, the population of Kihoku has decreased steadily over the past 40 years.
+The population of Kihoku has decreased steadily over the past 40 years.

 History

 The area of present-day Kihoku was part of ancient Shima Province, but was transferred to Kii Province in 1582.
 During this time, large-scale forestry projects were begun.
 After the Meiji restoration, the area became part of Mie Prefecture.
 The village of Nagashima was established with the creation of the modern municipalities system on April 1, 1889 and was raised to town status in 1899.
 It changed its name to Kii-Nagashima in 1970.
 The town of Kihoku was established on October 11, 2005 by the merger of the towns of Kii-Nagashima and neighboring Miyama.